NikolettaGr/hangman_with_python/README.md

 + **Solved bugs**

-1.While coding, I encountered a bug where, upon pressing any key other than those expected, the terminal responded with the message "command not found".
+1. While coding, I encountered a bug where, upon pressing any key other than those expected, the terminal responded with the message "command not found".

 ![Bug](documentation/bug-python.png)